xtracthub/xtract-sdk/README.md

 `from xtract_sdk.endpoint import XtractEndpoint`

-In order to create an Xtract endpoint, we first import the XtractEndpoint class from the Xtract SDK
+In order to create an Xtract endpoint, we first import the XtractEndpoint class from the Xtract SDK.

 ```
 endpoint_1 = XtractEndpoint(repo_type,